-As we’ve mentioned, you can control a Fibaro system using their website or App (available in the App Store and on Google Play).
-That said, they offer a range of unique options including The Button, Swipe, and a key fob.
+As mentioned, you can control a Fibaro home automation system using their online portal or app (Apple App Store and Google Play Store).
+They also offer a range of unique options, including The Button, Swipe, and KeyFob.

-The Button allows you to activate pre-programmed scenes such as turn everything off when pressed on your way out.
-You could use it in a cinema room to lower the screen and blinds and turn on the AV equipment.
+Activate pre-programmed scenes with The Button, such as turning everything off when pressed on your way out.
+You could use it in your home cinema room to lower the screen and blinds and turn on the AV equipment.

-Swipe works just as it sounds.
-You can use Swipe control different preset scenes based on how you move your hand past it.
-It can also display photos, allowing it to blend into your home yet with a single gesture, it can activate multiple things.
+Fibaro Swipe works just as it sounds.
+You can use the Swipe controller to activate different preset scenes based on how you move your hand past it.
+It can also display a photo, allowing it to blend into your home.
 Easily the coolest product in the range!

-The key fob offers six programmable buttons that can control up to 30 different actions.
-It has built-in safety to ensure only you can operate your smart home system, great if your keys go missing.
+The KeyFob offers six programmable buttons and controls up to 30 unique actions.
+It has built-in safety to ensure that only you can operate your smart home system, perfect if your keys go missing.

 You should expect issues as you would with any home automation system.
 As the system uses wireless communication rather than wires to pass messages, you’ll likely experience drop-out, even if very rarely.

-As new products entering the market and old Z-Wave chips being discontinued, there will always be the need to update software and devices.
+As new products enter the market and old Z-Wave chips are discontinued, there will always be the need to update software and devices.
 Fibaro has had some past issues with software releases.
 Some users have had to reprogram their system or restore software to a previous version.

-They do offer great support over the phone, email and have a very active forum, which is a great learning resource.
-And of course, they are on social media and willing to help there too.
+They do offer great support over the phone and email.
+Plus, they have a very active forum, which is a great learning resource.
+And, of course, you can ask for help on social media.

 Can I use …?

-In case you haven’t been following, Fibaro is a Z-Wave ready system.
+In case you haven’t been following, any Fibaro home automation system is Z-Wave ready.
 So, you can easily pick from thousands of devices to integrate into your system.

 As another Z-Wave enabled system, you can seamlessly use Samsung SmartThings home automation devices with a Fibaro system.

-All Fibaro products work with Apple HomeKit by design.
-So you should have no issues getting the two systems to communicate.
+Fibaro has produced several devices that work with Apple HomeKit.
+So, you should have no issues getting the two systems to communicate.